 Email umsi.human.resources@umich.edu with the following information to start the process:

-NOTE: UMSI HR will email the Associate Dean for Faculty to obtain approval if the visitor will need space.
+NOTE: UMSI HR will email the Associate Dean for Faculty to obtain approval if the visitor will need space, and also the Associate Dean for Research for UMSI research awareness purposes.
 UMSI HR will also draft an invitation letter to ensure it contains all of the required information.
+This letter will be signed by the Associate Dean for Research.

 The visitor's current CV